Slip and Fall Accident?

 Does Georgia Law Cover Slip and Fall Cases?

 Yes, the Official Code of Georgia imposes liability upon an owner or occupier of land where a person suffers injuries due to the failure of the property owner keeping the premises safe for others.
-Slip and fall incidents are a type of premises liability case, but there are many other types of accidents that can occur due to hazardous conditions on property.
+Slip and fall incidents are a type of premises liability case, but there are many other types of accidents that can occur due to hazardous conditions on the property.
 These claims are based upon negligence, so you must show that:

 - The property owner had a duty to maintain the property in reasonably safe condition